Drop in-wedding

 -

-We have pre-booked a time and location but need to cancel.
-Will we get a refund?
+We have booked a ceremony location and time but wish to cancel.
+Will we receive a refund?

 No, cancellations are non-refundable.